madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should transfer FA1.2 tokens and FA2 tokens in time of FA1.2/FA2 liquidity investment;
    - ❌ should calculate cumulative prices and update last block timestamp;
    - ❌ should vote for the baker on TEZ store contract in time of FA1.2/TEZ liquidity investment;
-   - ❌ should vote for the baker on TEZ store contract in time of FA2/TEZ liquidity investment.
+   - ❌ should vote for the baker on TEZ store contract in time of FA2/TEZ liquidity investment;
+   - ❌ should return the TEZ change to the sender if too many TEZ was send.

 3. `divest_liquidity`: